Simulations of Shapiro, Gravitational, and Doppler time delays in pulsar networks for ultralight dark matter: Results

 \subsection{Shapiro time delay}

 We can use the quasi-particle approximation to estimate the magnitude of the Shapiro delay.
 The granules are tightly packed, so we expect to encounter $N_\mathrm{enc} \sim D/\lambda_\mathrm{db}$ granules along the path from the pulsar to the Earth, where $D$ is the Earth pulsar separation, which we will usually take to be $\sim 1 \, \mathrm{kpc}$.
 The granules can add both positive and negative delays randomly and so we expect the root-mean-square value of the delay to grow approximately as the root of the number of encounters as long as $D/\lambda_\mathrm{db} \gg 1$, which should be the case for masses $m \gg 10^{-22} \, \mathrm{eV}$.
-We find in simulations that the root-mean-square time delay scales as $N_\mathrm{enc}^{2/3}$, see Figure \ref{fig:distance}.
+We find in simulations that the root-mean-square time delay scales as $N_\mathrm{enc}^{1/2}$ at separations large compared to the de Broglie wavelength, see Figure \ref{fig:distance}.

 Each granule gives a time delay of order